docusign/docusign-esign-csharp-client/README.md

 * Select the **DocuSign .NET Client** and click **Install**.
 * Additionally install **Json.NET** (the client's only external dependency).

-METHOD 2:  Manual Install
+METHOD 2:  Install from the Console

-* Download GitHub zip or pull code from Git command line.
-* Copy source into your project's library directory (or other locations as needed).

 You can also install the DocuSign .NET Client and Json.NET dependency by running the following commands in the [NuGet Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

     PM> Install-Package DocuSign.Integration.Client.dll
     PM> Install-Package Newtonsoft.Json

+METHOD 3:  Manual Install

+* Download GitHub zip or pull code from Git command line.
+* Copy source into your project's library directory (or other locations as needed).
+* Make sure you also install the project's single dependency - Json.NET - from NewtonSoft.

 ### Add the using directive for access to DocuSign types